bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Also notice how the border of the checkbox varies between each web browser.

-Safari\'s checkbox is also smaller than the other.
+Safari&apos;s checkbox is also smaller than the other.

-Now that you\'ve explored how HTML form elements can appear inconsistently across different web browsers, let\'s focus on how to solve this.
+Now that you&apos;ve explored how HTML form elements can appear inconsistently across different web browsers, let&apos;s focus on how to solve this.

 ![](images2/media/image77.png){width="5.0in"